By: Ashley Smith (SALT Administrative Manager)

 Some methods you can use to keep your renting stylists motivated include:

-- Offer educational opportunities that can help them reignite their passions for the job.
+Educational opportunities should be offered to all stylists, including your renters.
+Learning new tips, tricks, and trends can help them reignite their passion for the job.
 Consider hosting a training event in your salon where all of your stylists can gain hands-on education, or provide a stipend that they can use to attend a workshop or otherwise develop their skills.

-- Include them in team meetings and gatherings so that they truly understand that you truly do consider them to be a part of the team.
+It’s easy for renting stylists to feel as though they aren’t really part of the team.
+Including them in team meetings and team-building events will help them truly understand that you do consider them to be a part of the team.

-- Create an environment which will help them attract and retain their own clientele, so that they are not tempted to leave your salon for a different location.
+Your renting stylists are likely already coming to you with an established clientele that they hope to expand in the future.
+These stylists need a positive salon environment that will help them to attract and retain their own clientele so that they are not tempted to leave your salon for a different location.